stetson06/portfolio/_posts/2022-01-26-cnn-fruit-classification.md

 Overall Classification Accuracy is very useful, but it can hide what is really going on with the network's predictions!

-As we saw above, our Classification Accuracy for the whole test set was 75%, but it might be that our network is predicting extremely well on apples, but struggling with Lemons as for some reason it is regularly confusing them with Oranges.
+As we saw above, our Classification Accuracy for the whole test set was 75%, but it might be that our network is predicting extremely well on Apples, but struggling with Lemons as for some reason it is regularly confusing them with Oranges.
 A Confusion Matrix can help us uncover insights like this!

 We can create a Confusion Matrix with the below code: